 9. Other days, there are triumphs—large or small—to be celebrated!
 Got an essay accepted for publication?
 Finished a tricky chapter?
 Your coach will lead the stadium in a resounding cheer!

 10. Why hire a writing coach?
 Because your coach is interested in you as a writer.
-This interest doesn’t end when your sessions are up.
-Whether she forwards an article that relates to your project or makes time for a single, stand-alone consultation to help you resolve a problem or advise you on an opportunity that has presented itself, once you’ve worked together, your writing coach is there to support and encourage, to sympathize and celebrate.
+Whether she forwards an article that relates to your project, or makes time for a quick consultation to help you resolve a problem, or advises you on an opportunity that has presented itself, your writing coach is there to support and encourage, to sympathize and celebrate.

 One writer’s story about working with a writing coach

 When Dr. Elizabeth (Lisa) Sanders contacted me, she had a drawer full of well-started, but never-finished novels—good ones!
 Lisa could plot up a storm and create compelling characters to carry those plots, so the quality of her writing wasn’t the problem.
 What was the problem?
 Life!
 Busy both with her family medicine practice and her own family, she just never managed to get any of these excellent stories all the way to the finish line.
 Until now.

 Lisa is very smart, very independent.
 She figured if she really wanted to launch her career as a novelist, she would make it happen, busy life or no. But she didn’t.
 Until recently, when she decided to get some support—in the form of hiring a writing coach—and, yes!!, completed a strong draft of a contemporary thriller she’s currently preparing for editorial review.